Pretty scary, right?

 Think about what would happen if your SEO freelancer or agency suddenly became non-responsive (yes, it does happen) and you were stuck with a broken or damaged site.

 For you or an emergency consultant to fix the problem, you need to know what caused your SEO to drop in the first place.

 Any good SEO company will be prepared to send you a detailed log of any website changes they make.

 3. Can you share information on some of your past clients and their results?

-You shouldn’t expect an SEO company to hand over their entire address book, but most will be happy to give examples of 2-3 big name clients.
+You shouldn’t expect an SEO company to hand over their entire address book, but most will happily give examples of two or three big-name clients.
 In addition, they should be able to easily show their results (ideally over a long time period).

 If they can’t give you any examples of clients who are legitimate businesses, that’s a pretty big warning sign.
-Either they weren’t able to deliver for big clients in the past, or they don’t have the experience for that level of SEO.
+Either they couldn’t deliver for big clients in the past, or they don’t have the experience for that level of SEO.

-Then, follow up by asking who their longest active client is: I’ve already mentioned that one of the biggest problems with shady SEO firms is that they use short-term risky tactics.
+Then, follow up by asking who their longest active client is: We’ve already mentioned that one of the biggest problems with shady SEO firms is that they use short-term risky tactics.

 They want to show clients quick results, not caring if they’re doing anything that jeopardizes the site in the future.